SpotCrime.com

-SpotCrime.com is a Baltimore-based company founded in October 2007 and privately owned by ReportSee, Inc. Its' purpose is to provide nationwide crime information about arrests, arsons, assaults, burglaries, robberies, shootings, thefts and vandalism.
+SpotCrime.com is a Baltimore-based company founded in October 2007 and privately owned by ReportSee, Inc. Its purpose is to provide nationwide crime information about arrests, arsons, assaults, burglaries, robberies, shootings, thefts and vandalism.
 SpotCrime generally maps data for any police agency which supplies open data access to crime data.
 Data mapped by SpotCrime is mainly sourced from police departments and news reports.

 SpotCrime also provides data on missing persons and a crime tip application, CrimeTip.us.

 The service advocates for open, equal, and fair access to public crime data.

 The website originated as a part of the Emerging Technology Center (ETC) in Baltimore.
 It was included in a research paper funded by the U.S. Department of Justice and prepared by SCRA titled 'Survey and Evaluation of Online Crime Mapping'.
 Notably, the service also created and published the SpotCrime Open Crime Standard (SOCS) in March 2014.

 Availability in other applications

-SpotCrime.com powers a 'sister' site - MyLocalCrime.com, and a full-screen version of SpotCrime - SpotCrime.info.
+SpotCrime.com powers a 'sister' site - MyLocalCrime.com, and a full-screen version of SpotCrime.
 MyLocalCrime displays the same data as SpotCrime, only in a different format.
 SpotCrime.info is also viewable on a mobile browser.
-ReportSee, Inc. (SpotCrime) is also in charge of UCrime.com, a University crime mapping website.
+ReportSee, Inc. (SpotCrime) is also in charge of UCrime.com, a university crime mapping website.

 SpotCrime has created apps for iGoogle Gadget, iPhone in 2009, Android, Layar in 2010 and DirecTV.

 The service actively maintains SpotCrime apps for iPhone, Android, and as an Amazon Alexa skill, as well as MyLocalCrime apps for iPhone and Android.